voila-dashboards/tljh-voila-gallery/README.md

 ## Contributing new examples

 1. Create a repository with your notebook.
-You can copy the [gaussian-density](https://github.com/voila-gallery/gaussian-density) example.
+You can start from the [hello-world](https://github.com/voila-gallery/hello-world-example) example.
 2. The gallery launches the examples using Docker containers, similar to what Binder does.
 This means that [the repository can be first tested on Binder](https://mybinder.readthedocs.io/en/latest/introduction.html#preparing-a-repository-for-binder).
 2. Test your repository on Binder.
 3. Create a PR to [voila-gallery](https://github.com/voila-gallery/gallery) that